 Within their majors, students must complete a research experience approved by the L&S faculty.
 A list of courses satisfying the research requirement in each major can be found here.

-VII.
+VI.
 The Minor

-The College requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
+Students are encouraged to consider completing a minor, but it is not required.
+To complete a minor, the College of Letters and Science requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
-Individual departments or programs may require higher GPAs for graduation.
+The minor must contain at least 9 credits in upper-division (numbered 300 and above) courses.

-Prerequisite Preparation for Majors in Chemistry and Biochemistry
+Preparation for Majors in Chemistry and Biochemistry

 General chemistry is a prerequisite to all further courses in chemistry.
 This requirement is satisfied by CHEM 102 and CHEM 104.
 Students without high school chemistry or whose background in science is weak may need to take CHEM 100 first.